DimensionDataResearch/docker-machine-driver-ddcloud/README.md

 * A network domain
 * A VLAN in that network domain (servers will be attached to this VLAN)
 * A firewall rule that permits SSH traffic from your (local) public IPv4 address to the VLAN's IPv4 network
+Alternatively, you can use the `--ddcloud-create-ssh-firewall-rule` flag when creating your machine

 The driver will allocate a public IP address and NAT rule for each machine that it creates.